July 24, 2025

 Use cases of ACH and wire transfers

 • Direct deposits for payroll: ACH transfers are commonly used for direct deposit payments to employees.
-This method is secure and cost-effective, allowing businesses to pay wages electronically without issuing physical paychecks.
+This method is secure and cost-effective, allowing businesses to pay wages electronically without issuing physical paychecks compared to wire transfers.

-• Recurring bill payments: Many businesses and individuals rely on ACH transfers for regular transactions like bill payments.
-Utility companies like electricity or water often use ACH payments, enabling automatic monthly payments and avoiding late fees.
+• Recurring bill payments: Many businesses and individuals rely on ACH transfers for regular transactions such as bill payments.
+Utility companies often accept ACH payments, enabling automatic monthly payments and avoiding late fees.

-• Vendor payments for small to medium-sized businesses (SMBs): Smaller businesses often use ACH to pay vendors.
-It’s an affordable and efficient way to handle transactions that don’t warrant the immediacy of wire transfers.
+• Vendor payments for SMBs): ACH is a common form of payment for small businesses since it’s an affordable and efficient way to handle transactions that don’t warrant the immediacy of wire transfers

 • Real estate closing payments: When purchasing property, wire transfers ensure payments are processed quickly and securely, covering down payments, final payments, or funds needed at the closing table